Who is a Front-End Developer? Complete Guide

 10) Cross-Browser Development:

-Difference Between Front-end and Back-end Developer
+Difference Between Front End and Back End Developer

-Average front end developer’s salary is $104,405 per year.
-Average salary of back end developers are $120,798 per year.
+Average salary is around USD 104,405 per year.
+Average salary is around USD 120,798 per year.

 Front End Developer Jobs and Salary